 The Stückemarkt at the Theatertreffen is unique.
 In 1978 it was founded as the first-ever funding initiative for new drama in German-speaking countries.
 Before then, little support existed for playwrights, there was no platform for unperformed stage plays and there were no writing schools for emerging dramatists.
 The Stückemarkt aimed first and foremost to introduce new drama into theatre repertoires.

-Since its founding, a total of 203 playwrights have participated in the Stückemarkt.
+Since its founding, more than 200 playwrights have participated in the Stückemarkt.
 Many of these play a defining role nowadays in the new drama of theatre repertoires, starting with Elfriede Jelinek whose play “Was geschah, nachdem Nora ihren Mann verlassen hatte oder Stützen der Gesellschaft” (What Happened After Nora Left her Husband or Pillars of Society) was invited to the festival in its first year and which had hitherto been an insider’s tip in Austria.

 On its 35th anniversary in 2013 the Stückemarkt took stock and looked to the future: 35 playwrights who had already been invited to the Stückemarkt were presented once again with a new work.
 30 authors wrote short texts on the theme of “Wohin?
 Verfall und Untergang der westlichen Zivilisation” (Where to?
 The Decline and Fall of Western Civilisation), including Herbert Achternbusch, John von Düffel, Elfriede Jelinek, Oliver Kluck, Dirk Laucke, Anne Lepper, Philipp Löhle, Wolfram Lotz, Marius von Mayenburg, Roland Schimmelpfennig, Einar Schleef, Werner Schwab and Nis-Momme Stockmann.